Why isn’t there one English version of the Bible? How did we get so many different versions and which translations of the Bible are most accurate?

 In elementary school, I had a Children’s Bible with a picture of Jesus playing with kids on his lap.
 The words were big, and the language was simple.
 As a teenager, I used a Student Bible, which had footnotes and commentary on what was happening throughout.
 In college, I bought a Women’s Study Bible, where there were devotionals relating to women every several pages.

-Each of these Bibles were modified versions of the same Bible translation—the NIV or New International Version.
+Each of these Bibles was a modified version of the same Bible translation—the NIV or New International Version.
 But as I got older, I realized we weren’t all memorizing the same versions of the verses in Sunday School.

 You might have heard John 3:16 go something like this: